A RANGE OF FLAVOURS

 – FROM CLASSIC WOODS TO SOMETHING SPECIAL, FOR THE TRUE GOURMET BBQ EXPERIENCE –

-for classic lamb & chicken dishes
+For classic lamb & chicken dishes

 This charcoal is made up of a mix of hardwood species.
 The blend changes, but we are careful to maintain great burning flavour properties by combining species with complimentary qualities.

-oak – for sizzling steaks
+For sizzling steaks

 Made from British Oak from a local processor of home-grown timber.
 Certified to FSC or PEFC standards so we know it’s been sustainably harvested.
 With subtle notes of oak smoke caramel!

-a sweeter flavour all-round
+A sweeter flavour all-round

 Beech charcoal is a bit of a treat.
 It’s dense, long burning fuel that gives a clear, sweet smokey flavour.
 Give this a try with fish, chicken and the like.
 Pretty classic combo with a frankfurter too.

-beautiful birch for beef or lamb
+Beautiful for beef or lamb

 Birch charcoal really is a thing of beauty.
 It has a mirror-like finish, with a subtle sweet, but kind of ‘mineral’ flavour profile.
 We can’t help feeling sad if someone grills lamb with anything else!

-give your burgers the all-American
+Give your burgers the all-American

 As used by our friend, DJ BBQ for grilling amazing burgers.
 Even this spandex-clad American was impressed by the similarity between our English maples and the sugar maples of North America!

-try with white fish or salmon
+Try with white fish or salmon

 Ash charcoal has a very ‘comfortable’ and stable burn.
 Its mild profile is ideal for fish or subtler meats, that helps bring out their natural flavours.
 White fish over this charcoal is a no-brainer.

-a proper Oxford Charcoal exotic
+A proper Oxford Charcoal exotic

 Made from prunings of Valencian orange groves.
 It carries a big flavour of deep orange – think marmalade.
 Perfect with duck, chicken, turkey and pork.
 Actually, just pretty good with food.

-a flavour that holds its own
+A flavour that holds its own

 Cherry charcoal has a sweetness as well as a darker cherry flavour.
 It is exceptional with a duck breast or venison.
 It won’t disappoint if you simply grill up some plain pork sausages either.

-for a sweet, light flavour
+For a sweet, light flavour